Cutaneous Biology Research Center

 The main research focus of the Laboratory Gian Paolo Dotto, MD, PhD at Massachusetts General Hospital is on determinants of pre-malignant to malignant tumor conversion and the field cancerization, a condition of major clinical significance consisting of multifocal and recurrent tumors associated with widespread changes (cancer fields) of surrounding normal tissues.
 We have started to explore genetic and epigenetic determinants of cancer susceptibility as they relate to gender- and race-related differences.
 We use skin and Notch signaling as main entry points to understand the complexity of cancer-determining signals.

-On the basis of the bad seed / bad soil hypothesis illustrated below, two main topics are being addressed: (i) intrinsic control mechanisms underlying the opposing balance between epithelial cell differentiation and cancer; (ii) role of underlying mesenchymal cells in control of epithelial tumorigenesis.
+On the basis of the bad seed / bad soil hypothesis that we have proposed (Dotto, J Clin Invest.
+2014, doi: 10.1172/JCI72589), two main topics are being addressed: (i) intrinsic control mechanisms underlying the opposing balance between epithelial cell differentiation and cancer; (ii) role of underlying mesenchymal cells in control of epithelial tumorigenesis.

 Field Cancerization: Bad Seed / Bad Soil Hypothesis